 Used as a (possible) plot point; he was chosen because he's an orphan, so family is not a factor upon training/traveling, nor will it be leverage should he be captured.

 A great many of the main characters in Star Wars are orphans.
 Han Solo and Anakin Skywalker are both orphans.
 Both Luke and Leia are orphaned - twice.
+Luke probably wouldn't have joined Ben Kenobi in rescuing the princess if the Imperial Stormtroopers hadn't killed his uncle and aunt.
 Every Jedi raised back the Clone Wars era (and a long time before that as well), save Anakin and a few others I may have forgotten, was taken from their parents when they were still an infant and brought to the Temple.

 Subverted in Ordinary People (the novel more than the film, though it's mentioned in both).
 Calvin, the father, grew up in an orphanage in Detroit.
 While he lives a very stable life as a successful tax lawyer with a wife and children, he's haunted by his past and admits to feelings of rootlessness when he talks to his son's psychiatrist.